Canonical Quantisation of Bound and Unbound WQFT: Introduction

-In this paper we rebuild WQFT from the ground up, using canonical quantisation and thus totally avoiding the need for multiple copies of the theory in a path integral.
+In this paper we rebuild WQFT from the ground up, using canonical quantisation and thereby avoiding the doubling of degrees of freedom inherent in the Schwinger--Keldysh path integral.
 This starts from a Hamiltonian description of a classical worldline theory coupled to bulk degrees of freedom.
 Our approach is flexible enough to handle perturbations in either PM or SF, for either bound or unbound motion with non-trivial backgrounds --- we explore in detail the formal link between these possibilities.
 Using a scalar toy model as a representative example, we show how the Magnus expansion emerges naturally from canonical quantisation and we can calculate generic matrix elements of $\hat{N}(t,t_0)$, which encode the classical physics we are interested in.
 Crucially, by allowing non-infinite time domains within $\hat{N}$, and by perturbing around a non-zero scalar vacuum, we enable direct calculations in the WQFT framework of observables involved in two-body bound orbits.

 The outline for our paper is as follows.
-In \sec{sec:classical} we outline the classical scalar theory that we will use in this paper, setting up the Hamiltonian formulation and Poisson brackets, and we introduce the post-Lorentzian (PL) and self-force (SF) expansions.
+In \sec{sec:classical} we outline the scalar theory that we will use in this work, setting up the Hamiltonian formulation and Poisson brackets, and we introduce the post-Lorentzian (PL) and self-force (SF) expansions.
 Then, in \sec{sec:quantisation} we proceed to quantise the theory, introducing quantum fields on the bulk and worldline plus multi-particle states.
-We also introduce the Magnus series, which encodes perturbations of the $\hat{N}$ matrix.
+We also define the Magnus series, which encodes perturbations of the $\hat{N}$ matrix.
 In \sec{sec:Magnus_caseA} we perform calculations of matrix elements of $\hat{N}$ in PL-scattering, then in \sec{sec:Magnus_caseB} we do the same in the SF expansion --- both for scattering and bound orbits --- providing a complete picture of the 1SF dynamics up to 3PL order.
-Finally, in \sec{sec:observables} we show how $\hat{N}$-matrix elements give rise to observables, again both for unbound scattering and bound orbits.
+Finally, in \sec{sec:observables} we show how $\hat{N}$-matrix elements give rise to observables, again both for unbound and bound orbits.